networkoctopus/Silverletter/README.md

 ## Disclaimer

 Have fun, but there are no warranties.
 This personal project is shared in the hope that it is useful.
-It makes deliberate hardware trade-offs, has only been validated on the test machine, and may fail to boot or work correctly elsewhere.
+It has only been validated on the test machine, and may fail to boot or work correctly elsewhere.
 Keep backups and know how to select an earlier deployment before experimenting.

 Silverletter is not provided or supported by Apple, Intel, Red Hat, the Fedora Project, Universal Blue, or the Asahi Linux project.
 Official Fedora software is available from the [Fedora Project](https://fedoraproject.org/).

 Apple, Mac, MacBook Air, MacBook Pro, macOS, and Apple silicon are trademarks of Apple Inc. Intel and Thunderbolt are trademarks of Intel Corporation or its subsidiaries.
 Fedora is a trademark of Red Hat, Inc. Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.

 ## Experimental Apple silicon build using Fedora Asahi Remix